 - Any title insurance changes that may be necessary

-- Loan origination fee
+- Mortgage origination fee

 We also always encourage you to take the opportunity to speak with a financial advisor before making any big moves affecting your future monetary planning.

 Hoping to learn more about the refinancing process before getting started?
 Learn more about how long refinancing takes, and get a good idea of what to expect from the process.